NikSays/linuwa/Grammar/Morphology/Parts of speech/Verb-like property.md

 Used when you need to describe something with an verb, therefore with another sentence

-So this is basically a subordinate clause marker
+So this is basically a [participle](https://simple.wikipedia.org/wiki/Participle) marker

 `nejo lomoawo mono - The hearing cat is walking`